fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 ```

 :::tip
 We provide the unzip destiny target to the flag `-d`.
 The unzip process outputs the files onto the desired location `$HOME/.lightning/keystore`, thus overriding any contents.
-If you have any files in the destiny target directory it'll be overriden, effectively replacing with the output of the unzipped directory content, so make sure you backup any files as required.
+If you have any files in the destiny target directory it'll be overridden, effectively replacing with the output of the unzipped directory content, so make sure you backup any files as required.
 :::

 ### Higher security